kivikakk/comrak/www/index.md

 # Comrak

-Comrak is a [CommonMark] and [GitHub Flavored Markdown] compatible Markdown parser and renderer, written in Rust.
+Comrak is a [CommonMark] and [GitHub Flavored Markdown] compatible parser and renderer, written in Rust.

 It is [developed on GitHub] by a community of contributors, and released under the [BSD 2-clause license], forever[^no-cla], for use by all.